Anti Corruption Policy

 • Business, employment or investment opportunities

-Bribery involving commercial (non-governmental parties) is also prohibited under this policy.
-To this end, the Journal employees and agents shall not offer, promise, authorise the payment of, or pay or provide anything of value to any employee, agent, or representative of another company to induce or reward the improper performance of any function or any business-related activity.
-The Journal's editor, staff, or consultant also shall not request, agree to receive, or accept anything of value from any employee, agent, or representative of another company or entity as an inducement or reward for the improper performance of any function or business-related activity.
+Bribery involving commercial (non-governmental parties) is prohibited.
+The journal staff shall not offer, promise, authorise the payment of, or pay or provide anything of value to any employee, agent, or representative of another organisation to induce or reward the improper performance of any function or any business-related activity.
+The journal staff shall not request, agree to receive, or accept anything of value from any employee, agent, or representative of another organisation or entity as an inducement or reward for the improper performance of any function or business-related activity.